 Garlic Pepper Spray is a systemic spray, meaning you can spray it on the plant, and the plant absorbs the spray, and when bugs eat, they react.
 It’s not something you have to spray directly on a bug.

-Make a Gallon of Garlic Pepper Tea
+Make a Gallon of Garlic Pepper Tea as a Bug Repellent

 - 6 bulbs of garlic

-- 2 Full Gallon of Distilled water
+- 2 Full Gallons of Distilled water

 - 1 empty gallon of water container